 This goes to show that the specific cryptocurrency you buy is much less important than buying into the crypto industry as a whole.
 And though cryptocurrency prices can rise and fall quickly, they've been remarkable long-term investment vehicles to date.
 Bitcoin has returned an average of 150% per year over the past 10 years.

-If you’re intrigued and want to give crypto investing a try, check out our top picks for the best crypto exchanges in Canada.
-I personally use and love CoinSmart, though any of these three exchanges will treat you well:
+If you're intrigued and want to give crypto investing a try, check out our top picks for the best crypto exchanges in Canada.
+I personally use and love both CoinSmart and Bitbuy, though any of these three exchanges will treat you well:

-Investing in crypto is like a shortcut into earning passive income: rather than spending hours and hours building a business that can earn you money, you just have to buy and hold.
+Investing in crypto is like a shortcut into earning passive income: rather than spending hours building a business that can earn you money, you just have to buy and hold.
 Of course, there are risks involved as well, but that's the nature of investments with the potential for high payouts: if you want to cash in big, you have to be willing to put some skin in the game.

 #2 Capitalize On Credit Card Rewards

 |Initial Time Required||None|